vfarcic/devops24/manuscript/04-helm.md

 LB_IP="127.0.0.1"
 ```

-If your cluster is running in **minikube**, the IP is can be retrieved using `minikube ip` command.
+If your cluster is running in **minikube**, the IP can be retrieved using `minikube ip` command.
 Please execute the command that follows.

 ```bash
 LB_IP="$(minikube ip)"
 ```

-If your cluster is running in **GKE**, the IP is can be retrieved from the Ingress Service.
+If your cluster is running in **GKE**, the IP can be retrieved from the Ingress Service.
 Please execute the command that follows.

 ```bash
 LB_IP=$(kubectl -n ingress-nginx \